DigitalPublishingToolkit/NN09/md/10Rules.md

 When scandalizing surveillance, we tend to focus mostly on the aspect of observation.
 We merely ask how pervasive the observation is that we are subjected to.
-Assessing the threat potential of the NSA, Amazon, or even online advertising companies, only on the basis of how much knowledge they have about us is short-sighted, as then we overlook the importance of power relations.
+Assessing the threat potential of the NSA, Amazon, or even online advertising companies only on the basis of how much knowledge they have about us is short-sighted, as we overlook the importance of power relations.
 Surveillance is not identical to power, but power lets observation become surveillance.

-These power relations are not in themselves the result of surveillance – of course, already in place.
+Power relations are not in themselves the result of surveillance – they are already in place.
 On the one hand, surveillance is a symptom of these relations: a certain status or position is required in order to monitor someone in the first place.
 On the other hand, surveillance can be a tool in this power relationship: it is used to secure and reinforce